illinois-cs241/assignment-docs/finding_filesystems.md

 } inode;
 ```

 This is the famous inode struct that you have been learning about!
 Here are a breakdown of the variables:

 - `uid` is the user ID of the inode owner.
+- `gid` is the ID of the inode group (does not have to include the owner).
+This is the famous inode struct that you have been learning about!
+Here are a breakdown of the variables:

+- `uid` is the user ID of the inode owner.